Rhapsody (operating system): Architecture

 Rhapsody runs on a modified Mach 2.5 kernel and 4.4BSD Unix environment.
 Atop that were the threaded, object-oriented Yellow Box libraries, the Blue Box compatibility layer for Mac OS applications, and a Java virtual machine.
 Rhapsody combines NeXT's OpenStep object-oriented framework, NeXT's other frameworks (WebObjects, Enterprise Objects Framework), and Apple's Mac OS technologies (including AppleScript, QuickTime Media Layer, ColorSync, Apple events).
 Rhapsody uses the Unix File System (UFS) for hard disks, and Network File System on network drives.

 Pixels are drawn onscreen using Display PostScript instead of Mac OS's QuickDraw.
-Since Display PostScript relies on the same PostScript language that is used to communicate with printers, no conversion process is required when printing, and printed documents are more faithful to how they looked onscreen.
+Since Display PostScript relies on the same PostScript language that is used to communicate with printers, no conversion process is required when printing, and printed documents are more faithful to how they look onscreen.

 Rhapsody supports app development in three programming languages: Objective-C, Java, and C++.

 Kernel

 Rhapsody uses Carnegie Mellon University's Mach 2.5 kernel, which was modified to add support for the Network File System, SCSI disks, and removable devices like CD-ROMs and Jaz drives.
 This kernel lacks symmetric multiprocessing (SMP) support, which was planned to be added in a later release of Rhapsody that would use a Mach 3.0 kernel.
 Mach had been created at CMU by Avie Tevanian, who was in charge of Rhapsody's development as Apple's senior vice president of software engineering, a role he previously held at NeXT.

+In a WWDC 1997 presentation, Jeff Robbin said Rhapsody was based on Mach 2.6.

 Blue Box

-Blue Box is a non-reentrant compatibility environment that allows Rhapsody to run classic Mac OS apps.
+Blue Box is a non-reentrant virtualization layer that allows Rhapsody to run classic Mac OS apps.
 It was released after Rhapsody DR1, in the form of an application called MacOS.app that loaded a Macintosh ROM file stored on disk.
 Blue Box did not support Mac OS applications that needed hardware access or that relied on non-public Mac OS APIs.